 If you aren’t using envelopes, we have a printable that might help you keep track.
 It’s as simple as you think it might be, a grid with 100 boxes that you can color in when you complete that amount.
 Since you aren’t using numbered envelopes, you have to figure out a different way to pick the numbers but that’s pretty trivial.
 You could just flip a coin onto the printable. 🙂

-The printable is a PDF and you can download it here or fill out this form to get it emailed to you:
+The printable is a PDF and you can download it here.

 This is what it looks like: